 From May until September 2021, experts in the fields of Science, Technology, Engineering, Arts and Mathematics will engage the WIT Rites of Passage "daughters" in hands-on STEM experiences.

-In July 2022, we are taking members of the Rites of Passage Circle to Washington, D.C. for a weeklong exploration of STEM career opportunities.
+In July 2022, WIT mentors are taking 12 young women to Washington, D.C. for a weeklong exploration of STEM career opportunities.

 The WIT Leadership Development Circle is for middle and high school girls of all ethnic, racial and religious backgrounds and gender orientations and identifications.
 The goal of this program is to develop a cohort of young women with a strong understanding of global issues, career options and a commitment to service.